Jump to content

 11. I see very little difference between adults taking over the operation of the patrols any different than the older boys taking over the operation of the patrols.
 In either case, the dynamics of developing leadership are taken away from the new boys.
 Is it any wonder then they just sit back and do nothing for the first two years, struggle the next two years and then quit.
 A level playing field, a well trained TG and hands off ASM, and the new guys get an opportunity to show what they got right from the git-go.

 12. Sounds like a kid can get busted and hauled off to jail for a lemonade stand where ValleyBoy lives.
 Times sure have changed.
 I looked forward to snow days from school because it meant lots of snow and a whole day of shoveling!
 Up until she passed, I always did a freebie for the elderly lady next door.
 After every snow storm she got her walk shoveled in case of a medical emergency.
 Her son lived a hour away and couldn't always make it right away.
 Never said a word, but she always knew who did it.
-And what does the city say about a scout fundraiser where everyone goes out and sho
+And what does the city say about a scout fundraiser where everyone goes out and shovels walks for a donation?

 13. The kid that relies on goggles will quickly learn that they aren't needed when he rolls the kayak or canoe.
 Well, unless he stands up and jumps in feet first to start with.